-We are now offering online visits to non-members for a limited time for acute illnesses to try and provide high quality medical care while preventing patients from being exposed to (or exposing others to) coronavirus or other illnesses.
-Check out our telemedicine page for details.
+e are now offering online visits to non-members for a limited time for acute illnesses to try and provide high quality medical care while preventing patients from being exposed to (or exposing others to) coronavirus or other illnesses.

 Update - 3/25/20 - Stay at home order has been issued for our county, currently 912 cases with the case rate doubling every 3-4 days.
 Check out Dr. Bub's FB live chat she did today on the virus.